Why Is Traceability Important?

 How Many Millions Are You Willing to Set Aside to Address IP Leakage?

-IP leakage costs millions of dollars.
-In this white paper, we show how inadequate IP management can lead to IP leakage and how it can be addressed with a platform like Methodics IPLM.
+Leaks costs millions of dollars.
+In this white paper, we show how inadequate IP management can lead to vulnerabilities and how it can be addressed with a platform like Methodics IPLM.

 The IP at this company is very hierarchical, with IPs built on top of other IPs, and lower level IPs getting integrated into those above them.